goingforbrooke/directory_summarizer/README.md

 # Directory Summarizer

 Directory Summarizer is a simple application for summarizing the contents of a directory.
 It counts each filetype by extension and displays those counts in a table.
+You can preview it [here](https://goingforbrooke.github.io/directory_summarizer/).

 ## Installation